apieum/liskov/README.rst

 For more details read: http://reports-archive.adm.cs.cmu.edu/anon/1999/CMU-CS-99-156.ps

-To ensure a certain respect of Liskov Substittution principle in your program, you can simply make your subtypes tests extends your supertypes tests, but importing a supertype test directly in subtype file make the test being recognized by unit tests runners and run it several times.
+To ensure a certain respect of Liskov Substitution principle in your program, you can simply make your subtypes tests extends your supertypes tests, but importing a supertype test directly in subtype file make the test being recognized by unit tests runners and run it several times.